Neutrino model with broken $\mu -\tau $ Symmetry and Unflavored Leptogenesis with Dihedral Flavor Symmetry

 \subsection{Baryogenesis through unflavored leptogenesis}

 The leptogenesis mechanism, first proposed by Fukugita and Yanagida \cite {A43}, is one of the most attractive scenarios that can explain the origin of the baryon asymmetry of the universe.
-In this framework, the lepton asymmetry is generated from the decay of heavy right-handed neutrinos ---which are naturally present in the type-I seesaw framework--- into lepton and Higgs particles.
+In this respect, the lepton asymmetry is generated by the decay of heavy right-handed neutrinos ---which are naturally present in the type I seesaw framework--- into lepton and Higgs particles.
 This created asymmetry is then transferred into the baryon sector through the so-called sphaleron processes.
-In what follows, we compute the baryon asymmetry of the universe within our $D_{4}$ framework through the decay of heavy singlet neutrinos $N_{i}$ pursuing the following approaches
+In this section, we compute the baryon asymmetry parameter within our framework through the decay of heavy singlet neutrinos $N_{i}$ pursuing the following approaches

-\begin{itemize} \item Since the RH neutrino mass spectrum in this model is not strongly hierarchical, then the decay of the heavier RH neutrinos are not completely washed out.
-Consequently, the standard thermal leptogenesis scenario, in which the relevant lepton $CP$ violating asymmetry, is generated in the decay of all Majorana neutrinos.
+\begin{itemize} \item The lepton asymmetry is generated through the out-of-equilibrium decay of all Majorana neutrinos, taking into consideration that the right-handed neutrino mass spectrum is not strongly hierarchical.

-\item Given that the generation of lepton asymmetry takes place at a temperature of the universe $T\sim M_{i}\gtrsim 5\times 10^{11}(1+\tan ^{2}\beta )$ \textrm{GeV}, all flavors of the charged leptons in the decay product can be considered identical; this is so called \emph{unflavored approximation}. \end{itemize}
+\item The baryon asymmetry parameter is calculated within \emph{the} \emph{ unflavored approximation}, where the generation of lepton asymmetry occurs at a temperature of the universe $T\sim M_{i}\gtrsim 5\times 10^{11}(1+\tan ^{2}\beta )$ \textrm{GeV}.
+This approximation neglects flavor effects, treating all charged lepton flavors as indistinguishable. \end{itemize}